 What Is a Condensing Dryer?

-A condensing (ventless) dryer removes moisture by passing humid air over a condenser.
+A condensing dryer (also called a ventless dryer) removes moisture by passing humid air over a condenser.
 Water collects in a tank or a drain hose, and warm dry air returns to the drum.
 No exterior wall vent is required, but the laundry room still needs good airflow.

 120/240V (model-dependent)